aklinker1/zero-factory/README.md

 ### Sequences

-For things like IDs, it can be useful to generate them incrementally each time the factory is called.
+For values like IDs, it can be useful to generate them incrementally instead of using randomized values.
 Use the `createSequence` function to do this:

 ```ts
 const userIdSequence = createSequence((i) => `user-${i}`);